syncfusion-content/wpf-docs/wpf/PDF/Document-Conversion.md

 'Saves PDF document.

 doc.Save("HtmlToPdf.pdf")
+{% endhighlight %}

 ## Word to PDF

 Essential DocIO enables to export the Word document into a PDF document.
 By using the ConvertToPDF method of the DocToPDFConverter class, you can convert the Word document to PDF and save the PDF document.

-> _Note: You need to have Essential PDF and Essential DocIO installed in your system.
-This is because "Syncfusion.DocToPDFConverter.Base.dll" is conditionally shipped when both DocIO.Base and Pdf.Base is installed._
+> Note: You need to have Essential PDF and Essential DocIO installed in your system.
+This is because "Syncfusion.DocToPDFConverter.Base.dll" is conditionally shipped when both DocIO.Base and Pdf.Base is installed.

 This section covers the following: